pattlebass/Godot-Animated-Texture-Maker/README.md

 # AnimatedTexture Maker for Godot

-A simple tool that aims to simplify the process of making AnimatedTextures
+A tool that aims to simplify the process of making AnimatedTextures

 ## How to use
 Simply drag-and-drop or select the desired images, choose your settings and then hit Save.
 A ".tres" file will appear in the same directory as the executable.